Brian D. Schneider

 - Crafts resale price and related marketing strategies.

-- Pursues antitrust and false advertising claims.
+- Pursues and defends against antitrust and false advertising claims.

 - Aggressively litigates breach of contract actions and other disputes in court and through international arbitrations.